-The White House was transformed into a spooktacular fright fest, complete with giant spider webs, ghosts and a larger than life Frankenstein.
+The White House is gearing up for a spooktacular fright fest, complete with giant spider webs, ghosts and a larger than life Frankenstein.

-More than 5,000 people visited the White House for Halloween this year and the decorations did not disappoint.
-The South Portico was draped with giant spider webs and the staircase was adorned with orange and black garland.
-A massive spider loomed over the door and large black cats made of balloons floated nearby.
+More than 5,000 people are expected to visit the White House for Halloween this year and the decorations will not disappoint.
+The South Portico has been draped with giant spider webs and the staircase is adorned with orange and black garland.
+A massive spider looms over the door and large black cats made of balloons float nearby.

-Hay bales and jack-o-lanterns dotted the driveway and a group of ghosts were gathered on the edge of the South Lawn.
-Roaming throughout the festivities were Frankenstein and his bride, both on stilts, and Glinda the Good Witch, who floated across the grass in a giant plastic bubble.
+Hay bales and jack-o-lanterns dot the driveway and a group of ghosts are gathered on the edge of the South Lawn.
+Roaming throughout the festivities will be Frankenstein and his bride, both on stilts, and Glinda the Good Witch, who will float across the grass in a giant plastic bubble.

-The Obamas doled out treats, including White House M&Ms, jelly beans, cookies and dried fruit (which may be more trick than treat).
+Later today, the president and first lady will welcome school kids and military families to trick-or-treat at the White House, which will be lit orange for the annual occasion.
+The Obamas will dole out treats, including White House M&Ms, jelly beans, cookies and dried fruit (which may be more trick than treat).

-The First Dogs also got in on the fun.
-A giant topiary of "Sunny" made of ribbon was dressed as a sunflower and a huge "Bo" made of pipecleaners was wearing a pirate costume.
+The First Dogs are also getting in on the fun.
+A giant topiary of "Sunny" made of ribbon is dressed as a sunflower and a huge "Bo" made of pipecleaners is wearing a pirate costume.